1tchyBa11z/1tchyBa11z-theme-oh-my-zsh/README.md

 - Current directory
 - Git branch and a minimal status (clean or dirty)
 - Exit code of last command
-- On a new line, a `#` or a `$` depending on the user's privileges
+- On a new line, a `#` or a `λ` depending on the user's privileges

-All the information is listed on the first line, and a `#` or a `$` on the next line which gives you plenty of space to write your commands without line wrapping.
+All the information is listed on the first line, and a `#` or a `λ` on the next line which gives you plenty of space to write your commands without line wrapping.

 ## Preview